 The program of study consists of three components: Professional Common Core (at least 15 units), Advanced Professional Study in an area of intensive study (32 units) and an area of related study (6 units) [these must be courses outside of the intensive study of educational leadership], and a dissertation component of 7 units (1 unit for Doctoral Seminar and 6 units for Dissertation Research).
 While there are discrete elements within the program, all of the work including the culmination work of the dissertation, should be seen as interrelated and focused on professional career interests.

-I. Professional Common Core - 15 units
+A. Professional Common Core Courses - 15 units (Current)

 INTDEPED 7301 Context of Contemporary Education (3 units)